Yogurt Muffins

 What does yogurt do in muffins?

-Adding yogurt to muffins gives them a lovely moist and soft middle and a tender crumb.
-If you use flavored yogurt, like blueberry yogurt, it will give the muffins a subtle blueberry flavor too.
+Adding yogurt to muffins gives them a moist center and a tender crumb.
+If you use flavored yogurt, like blueberry yogurt, it will give the muffins a subtle blueberry flavor, too.

 What does yogurt replace in muffins?